Chesterford Park Research Station: History

 Pest Control Ltd of Bourn in south-west Cambridgeshire, bought the Little Chesterford Park site in 1952.
 The Bourn site made crop spraying equipment.
 Fisons bought Pest Control Ltd in early 1954.

 Elwyn Parry-Jones was the site's first technical director, who died in July 1965.

-In September 1964 the site started research work with Boots.
+In September 1964, the site started research work with Boots.

 Genetic resistance by insects to insecticides was increasing in the late 1960s.
 By the late 1960s, the site had around 220 staff.

 From the 1970s, the director of the site was Charles Edwards.

 By the late 1980s, there were around 500 staff.

 The site is accessed via the B184 from junction 9 of the M11 motorway.

 Ownership

 Boots and Fisons joined divisions in 1980 to form FBC Limited.
 In 1982 Fisons sold its fertiliser division to a Norwegian company for £50m.
 On Monday 18 July 1983, Boots and Fisons sold FBC Ltd to Schering AG of West Germany for £120m with the sale completed on Wednesday 14 September 1983.

 In late 1993, Schering's chemical division looked at merging with another German chemical company Hoechst, which formed AgrEvo on 3 March 1994.

-In July 1999 AgrEvo UK looked at closing the site due to Hoechst merging, to become Aventis.
+In July 1999, AgrEvo UK looked at closing the site due to Hoechst merging, to become Aventis.
 The site briefly became part of Aventis CropScience UK.
-On 12 October 2001 Aventis CropScience was bought for 7.25 billion euros.
+On 12 October 2001, Aventis CropScience was bought for 7.25 billion euros.

+In 2000, Aviva Investors acquired the park, planning to develop it further alongside its joint-venture partners, adding new buildings and infrastructure to accommodate tenants as their operations expand.

+In 2017, Uttlesford District Council purchased a 50% share in the park, making them joint owners alongside Aviva Investors.

 Construction

 New buildings were opened on Tuesday 2 October 1956 by Sir William Slater.
 The new buildings included a Medical Laboratory for tests on laboratory animals.
 The buildings were built by Prime Ltd of Cambridge.
 The site was around 240 acres - there was 90 acres of woodland and a 139-acre farm.

-In 1967 a new animal health unit opened, with a £30,000 pig unit, and £30,000 building for a dairy herd.
+In 1967, a new animal health unit opened, with a £30,000 pig unit, and £30,000 building for a dairy herd.

 In the late 1970s, a £4.5m building was built.
 The new centre was opened on Tuesday 24 April 1979 by Scottish biochemist Alexander R. Todd, who won the 1957 Nobel Prize in Chemistry.

+A 400kv transmission line runs north-south through the east of the site, on the 4ZM Walpole, Norfolk - Burwell, Cambridgeshire - Stocking Pelham route.